arpitgo4/dataweave-assignment/README.md

-# ECommerce App
+# Product Listing App
-ECommerce app with api server in node.js, mysql as db and web client in react.js.
+Product Listing App with api server in node.js, mysql as db and web client in react.js.

 ## Project Structure
 ```